• Skip to primary navigation

 Besides, they can produce lean and tender dark meat with a similar taste to pheasant, without the gamey flavor.

-You can prefer popular breeds such as Black, Crested, Helmeted, Plumed and Vulturine.
+You can prefer popular breeds such as Black, Crested, Helmeted, Plumed, and Vulturine.

 6. Quails